unicode-org/icu4x/docs/tutorials/intro.md

 The result is a new directory `~/projects/icu/myapp` with a file `./src/main.rs` which is the main file for our application.

-# 3. Vendoring in ICU4X
+# 3. Adding ICU4X as a dependency

 `ICU4X`'s main meta package is called `icu`, so to start using it, all one has to do it edit their `~/projects/icu/myapp/Cargo.toml`, locate the `[dependencies]` section and add: